Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion: Dipole showers for DIS and VBF/VBS

 \subsection{A standard transverse-momentum-ordered dipole shower}

 In this section, we briefly summarise the fundamental features of a standard dipole shower, which we use as a proxy to illustrate the behaviour of current standard leading-logarithmic showers that are used for DIS and VBF/VBS phenomenological studies.
-We refer to this shower as ``Dipole-$k_t$'', and its kinematic maps (with local momentum conservation in the IF and FF dipoles) are presented in Refs.~\cite{vanBeekveld:2022zhl,vanBeekveld:2022ukn}. \footnote{The ordering variable and kinematic maps coincide with those of the Dire-v1 shower~\cite{Hoche:2015sya}.} Here we review the basic characteristics of the Dipole-$k_t$ shower.
+It is based on a Catani-Seymour dipole-local map, as first explored in Refs.~\cite{Gustafson:1987rq, Catani:1996vz}.
+We refer to this shower as ``Dipole-$k_t$'', and its kinematic maps (with local momentum conservation in the IF and FF dipoles) are presented in Refs.~\cite{vanBeekveld:2022zhl,vanBeekveld:2022ukn}. \footnote{In particular, the kinematic maps coincide with those of the Dire-v1 shower~\cite{Hoche:2015sya}.} All publicly-available dipole showers for DIS collisions, such as Pythia8 with dipole-local recoil~\cite{Cabouat:2017rzi}, Sherpa~\cite{Schumann:2007mg}, and Herwig's dipole shower~\cite{Platzer:2009jq} share a great degree of similarity with Dipole-$k_t$ in the small transverse-momentum limit.
+Differences can be large away from the small transverse-momentum limit.
+However, the degrees-of-freedom relevant for logarithmic accuracy, as shown in~\cite{Dasgupta:2018nvj}, namely the frame in which the emitter and spectator are chosen (the dipole centre-of-mass frame), the ordering variable of the shower (transverse-momentum ordered), and the transverse-momentum recoil scheme, are the same for the showers mentioned above. \footnote{Albeit an antenna shower, this also makes us believe that Vincia~\cite{Ritzmann:2012ca} has the same logarithmic order of accuracy as Dipole-$k_t$.} Here we review the basic characteristics of the Dipole-$k_t$ shower.

 The ordering variable $v$ of the Dipole-$k_t$ shower algorithm is transverse-momentum-like, i.e.~it corresponds to the transverse momentum of the emitted particle in the limit that this emission is soft-collinear.
 The rapidity-like variable $\bar{\eta}$, used to partition the dipole in two halves, can be related to the collinear momentum fraction $z$.
 This relation reads